hpowers57/MLOpt_ResearchProject/README.md

 All models are currently implemented in `models.py`.
 The current models include:
 - RNN
 - GRU
+- LSTM

 All models are implemented with Torch.

 ## Data
-Either a folder with the pre-processed data or a file which collects and pre-processes the data.
-Include a brief description of the dataset(s) included.
+Data is collected from Yahoo Finance with `pull_data` in `data.py`.
+Currently, we use the prices for Apple from January 1, 2000 to January 1, 2020.
+The data is split into bins and training and testing sets with `make_train_test`.

 ## Evaluation Metrics
 Models are evaluated by their RMSE, R-squared, optimism ratio, and pessimism ratios.
 THe implementation for the optimism and pessimism ratios can be found in `evaluation_metrics.py`.
 The optimism and pessimism ratios are defined by Sethia & Raut (2018).

 ## Experiments
-File which trains and tests the model(s) for the datasets above and compiles the results tables.
+The models above are trained and evaluated in `experiments.ipynb`.

 ## References
 Akhil Sethia and Purva Raut.
 Application of lstm, gru and ica for stock price prediction. *Interna-